alphagov/notifications-tech-docs/Client-Library/NODE.JS.md

 ##### `emailAddress`

-The email address the email notification is sent to.
+The email address of the recipient, only required for email notifications.

 ##### `templateId`